-Introduction The report prov vides an analy sis of all risks on the Risk Register, as of 2 April 2025.
-Key Messages to Note Please take note of the trends and information provided in the report.
-Risk Appetite: unt of rick the Truet is willing to take in pursuit of its This is defined as the amount of risk the Trust is willing to take in pursuit of its objectives.
+Introduction The report prov /ides an analy sis of all risks on the Risk Register, as of 2 April 2025.
+Key Messages to Note Please take no te of the trend s and information provided in the report.
+Risk Appetite: This is defined as the amount of risk the Trust is willing to take in pursuit of its objectives.
 The risk appetite will depend on the category (type) of risk.
-Category Appetite Definition Financial Open Willing to consider potential delivery options and choose while also providing and acceptable level of reward and value for money Compliance/ Cautious Preference for safe delivery options that have a low degree of inherent risk and may only have Stratagia Seek limited potential for reward Eager to be innovative and to choose options Strategic Seek offering potentially higher business rewards despite greater inherent risk Operational Minimal/ As Preference for ultrasafe delivery options th a low degree of inherent risk and only for limited reasonably reward potential practicable Reputational Open Willing to consider potential delivery options and choose while also providing and acceptable level of reward and value for money Hazard Avoid Preference to avoid delivery options that represent a risk to the safety of patients, staff, and member of the public Note: The Risk Appetite statements are currently under review.
+Category Appetite Definition Financial Open Willing to consider potential delivery options and choose while also providing and acceptable level of reward and value for money Compliance/ Cautious Preference for safe delivery options that have a Regulatory low degree of inherent risk and may only have Stratagia Seek limited potential for reward Eager to be innovative and to choose options Strategic Seek offering potentially higher business rewards Operational Minimal/ As despite greater inherent risk Operational low as Preference for ultrasafe delivery options that have a low degree of inherent risk and only for limited reasonably reward potential practicable Reputational Open Willing to consider potential delivery options and choose while also providing and acceptable level of reward and value for money Hazard Avoid Preference to avoid delivery options that represent a risk to the safety of patients, staff, and member of the public Note: The Risk Appetite statements are currently under review.
 Recommendation For Information on For Approval For Review